Lesson 14: Digital Citizenship

 - Devise resolutions to digital dilemmas.

-- Print out a good selection of male and female Cubecraft Superhero Templates - Manipulatives sheets for the whole class.
+- Print out a good selection of male and female Cubeecraft Superhero Templates - Manipulatives sheets for the whole class.

 - Print one Digital Citizenship - Assessment for each student.

 - Review CSF Digital Citizenship - Resource List for more online safety content.

 Heads Up!
 Please make a copy of any documents you plan to share with students.

 - Digital Citizenship - Assessment Answer Key